Slevinski/slevinski.github.io/series/formal-signwriting/entries/searching-signed-text/technical-notes.md

 The goal is a matcher whose behavior can still be explained, reproduced, and implemented.

-## VI.
-Why transformations belong here
+## Why transformations belong here

 Search is not only a static syntax.